 Note: This data sheet summarizes features of this group of dsPIC30F devices and is not intended to be a complete reference source.
-For more information on the CPU, peripherals, register descriptions and general device functionality, refer to the "dsPIC30F Family Reference Manual" (DS70046).
+For more information on the CPU, peripherals, register descriptions and general device functionality, refer to the dsPIC30F Family Reference Manual (DS70046).
+For more information on the device instruction set and programming, refer to the "dsPIC30F/33F Programmer's Reference Manual" (DS70157).

-This module simplifies the task of generating multiple, synchronized Pulse Width Modulated (PWM) outputs.
+This module simplifies the task of generating multiple, synchronized Pulse-Width Modulated (PWM) outputs.
 In particular, the following power and motion control applications are supported by the PWM module: